 If you are a glass-half-full kind of person, good for you.
 We need people like you right now.
 But that doesn’t mean that there isn’t a seat at the table for the rest of us.
 One of the biggest hardships for teachers right now is that they have questions and concerns that aren’t getting answered.

-When you send an email asking how your school plans to re-open safely when COVID-19 cases are rising in your community, and you don’t get a response, it’s hard to focus on the positive.
+When you send an email asking how your school is handling COVID-19 quarantine, and you don’t get a response, it’s hard to focus on the positive.
 Everyone’s anxious right now.
 We can hope for the best and show up and do our jobs, but expecting teachers to ignore the problems that are affecting their day-to-day and wear a perma-smile is anything but kind.

 5. “You’re a teacher?
 That’s so cute!”